 Cover Moving Costs

-What it costs to buy your first home in Middletown isn’t the end of your expenses.
+What it costs to buy your first home in Springboro isn’t the end of your expenses.
 Many people forget to factor in moving costs, but you can use your tax refund to cover them.
 Typical moving costs include:

 - Buying packing materials like boxes and tape